-The table below indicates the maximum value of a Susan T. Buffett Scholarship per term (semester or quarter) at each public institution in Nebraska for the 2017-2018 academic year.
+The table below indicates the maximum value of a Susan T. Buffett Scholarship per term (semester or quarter) at each public college in Nebraska for the 2018-2019 academic year.
 The scholarship can be used to cover expenses related to attending college (e.g. resident tuition and fees, housing, books).
 The amount of your scholarship may be less than the maximum term awards listed below depending on your cost of attendance, enrollment status, or other funding.
 Any unused portion of this award does not accrue and may not be applied to subsequent terms.

 2. How do I receive my scholarship funds?

-Once you officially accept the scholarship, the Buffett Foundation informs the Financial Aid Office at your institution.
+Once you officially accept the scholarship, the Buffett Foundation informs the Financial Aid Office at your college.
 The scholarship will be disbursed by the Financial Aid Office at the beginning of each term (semester or quarter).
 If you have questions about how the scholarship will be applied to your account, you will need to contact your institution's Financial Aid Office.

 3. When does my scholarship start?
 How do I renew the scholarship each year?

 Your scholarship begins the fall term of your award year.
 The scholarship will automatically renew each term for up to five years at a four-year college, or three years at a two- year college, as long as you continue to meet the scholarship requirements or until you graduate or obtain your bachelor's degree, whichever comes first.

 4. What GPA is required to maintain my scholarship?

 You need to maintain a cumulative GPA of at least 2.0 each term.
 Failure to meet this requirement will result in a probationary period.
 Two consecutive or three total terms of probation may result in the loss of your scholarship.

 5. How many credit hours are required each semester?